About this guide

 The real problem occurs if you decide to leave that hosting company and take your domain name.
 As the domain technically belongs to them, they have ownership and can either refuse to allow you to take it or charge a fee to transfer it to your name.

 A domain name is created to be a simple way of remembering a website.
 Computers read domain names as numbers.
 Humans have a much harder time remembering phone numbers of friends and family, much less the specific IP addresses of all the websites they visit.
-Having a name that's understandable and even fun is a far easier way to remember a domain.
-Domains names are usually registered by companies or individuals that placard their own name to it as a branding opportunity.
+Having a name that’s understandable and even fun is a far easier way to remember a domain.
+Domain names are usually registered by companies or individuals that placard their own name to it as a branding opportunity.

-Some people find that naming the domain can be the hardest part of the process.
+Some people find that choosing the domain can be the hardest part of the process.
 There are a few common ways to name a website.
 Many companies simply use their name, such as «ABCCompany.com».

 Examples: CocaCola.com and WellsFargo.com

 Other companies register uncommon terms as their domain name, as a seemingly random naming strategy.
 Their name might not have anything to do with their product, but it’s catchy and it sticks.

 Examples: Yahoo.com and Amazon.com

 A parked domain is a domain name that is registered but does not point to its own site.
 Sometimes people register domain names they want to use, but they’re not ready to build a website or sign up for hosting.